-When most people think of cardboard, they think of sheets of corrugated cardboard used in shipping.
-The design of this type of cardboard involves binding two or more flat sheets to a paper filler that features a corrugated or intestined design.
-The end result is cardboard that is perfectly smooth on both sides, but also has additional strength due to the inclusion of the corrugated middle section.
+When most people think of cardboard, they think of sheets of the corrugated kind used in shipping.
+The design of this type involves binding two or more flat sheets to a paper filler that features a corrugated or intestined design.
+The end result is board that is perfectly smooth on both sides, but also has additional strength due to the inclusion of the corrugated middle section.
 Shipping boxes and box inserts often make use of this type of hardy cardboard.

 Heavy paper can also be used to create mock pieces of furniture.
 Using corrugated or multi-layered cardboard, it is possible to fashion chairs, tables, beds and other furniture pieces for use in a model home.
 This approach is great for anyone selling a home that is empty, as it helps potential buyers have some idea of how they could use the rooms without requiring the home owner to leave behind cherished pieces or to rent furniture temporarily for use in open houses.

 The uses of cardboard are many and varied.
-From packaging materials to gift wrapping needs to mock furniture, cardboard offers a simple but useful solution for many different needs.
-Best of all, cardboard can be constructed using recycled paper, making it much less of an environmental issue than many other modern materials.
+From packaging materials to gift wrapping needs to mock furniture, it offers a simple but useful solution for many different needs.
+Best of all, it can be constructed using recycled paper, making it much less of an environmental issue than many other modern materials.

 It amazing how heavy duty some cardboard items can be.
 My nephew loves to make little chairs and furniture his size out of cardboard he finds in his garage.